avaxcadabra/nft-mint/README.md

 Then save

-To access the address with the million token, just chose "import an account" and give the private key you got when deploy your subnet
+To access the address with the million token, just chose "import an account" with the private key you got when you deployd your subnet

-And that's all !!! you got a little bit less then 1 million because when you have deployed the contract, you paid the fees for your subnet transactions :-)
+And that's all !!! you got a little bit less then 1 million because when you have deployed the contract, you paid the fees for your subnet transactions 🙂

-## Let's mint NFT
+## Let's mint some NFT (ok ok !
+I'm not a professional designer)

 Start the web3 app